Shane Warne, one of cricket's iconic players, dies at 52

 “My friend is gone!!"
 Lara said.
 "We have lost one of the Greatest Sportsmen of all time!!
 RIP Warnie!!
 You will be missed."

 Born in Upper Ferntree Gully near Melbourne, Warne showed prodigious talent from a young age and won a sports scholarship to a prestigious high school.
-After a brief attempt to become a professional Australian rules football player in 1988, he went to train at the Australia Cricket Academy in Adelaide and made his first-class debut in 1991.
+After a brief attempt at becoming a professional Australian rules football player in 1988, he went to train at the Australian Cricket Academy in Adelaide and made his first-class debut in 1991.

 Warne is survived by his children Jackson, Brooke and Summer, his parents Bridgette and Keith, and brother Jason.